 When you entered the U.S. as a permanent resident, you should have been given a stamp in your passport to show your new status.
 Double check your passport to make sure, but they're unlikely to have forgotten.

 If they did forget, get in touch with the USCIS Contact Center.
 The officer there should make an appointment to go to the nearest office of U.S. Citizenship and Immigration Services or USCIS.
 Take your passport, any other form of ID you might have, and your immigration paperwork.

 The stamp in your passport will have an expiration date on it, which is usually six months from when it was placed there.
 As long as the expiration date hasn't passed, and won't pass while you are away from the U.S., you are free to travel.

 Here are a couple of other useful precautions: Check the expiration date on your passport itself.
 If your passport will expire while you're away, get a new one.
 But make sure you don't have to give the old one up.
 You will need to carry both the old and new passport with you, since the old one has your permanent residence stamp.

 Also, leave a photocopy of your passport and permanent residence stamp with someone who will be in the U.S. while you are away, in case your passport gets stolen or lost.
-(If it is, you'll need to go to the nearest U.S. consulate.
-Having a fax of your permanent residence stamp will help enormously).
+(If it is, you'll need to get a new one, then go to the nearest U.S. consulate to get a new permanent residence stamp for U.S. entry.
+Having a fax of your permanent residence stamp will help enormously.